SarthakResearch/A-Genetic-Algorithm-based-Auctioning-and-Resource-Valuation-Model/README.md

 1. Right-click on `Main.java` in the Project Explorer
 2. Select **Run As → Java Application**
-3. Results will be printed to the Eclipse console
+3. Per-run results (via `EachRunResult.java`) are printed to the Eclipse console; averaged results across all n runs (via `Results.java`) are printed and exported to an Excel workbook.

 ### Step 5 — Run Different Auction Rounds